CBIIT/fnlcr-bids-hpc/image_segmentation/README.md

 ## metrics_and_plots.py

-This file is called by metrics_and_plots-driver.sh and need not be called directly.
+This file is called by metrics_and_plots-driver.sh and need not be called explicitly.